-- The Asset Protection Zones as depicted in Figure 8 are accommodated in all new and existing residential developments through building setbacks, roads and controlled natural vegetation.
+- The Asset Protection Zones as depicted in Figure 101 are accommodated in all new and existing residential developments through building setbacks, roads and controlled natural vegetation.
 Gardens and native vegetation will be actively maintained to reduce fire hazard through landscape design and the manual removal of flammable material.
 In instances where compliance with the RFS Asset Protection Zone provisions is not possible, development has been limited to 'infill' and evacuation plans will be prepared. - The existing road network has been deemed sufficient for fire-fighting and evacuation purposes.
 New roads and extensions must comply with the relevant provisions of the RFS and thereby further improve evacuation and access routes. - The width of the Asset Protection Zones to proposed Special Fire Protection purpose developments complies with Table A2.6 [Special Fire Protection Purpose Development of Planning for Bushfire Protection 2006 and improved bushfire mitigation and protection is proposed for existing Special Fire Protection development. - Under the Concept Plan, all future development will be connected to water mains with sufficient capacity for fire fighting purposes.
 Furthermore, a 'fire service main' is currently provided within the central precinct and future development at the hospital will include extensions to this service.
-Fire hydrants will be provided in accordance with RFS guidelines. - · The construction of dwellings will consider the BCA and relevant Australian Standards, and ABPP have recommended appropriate levels of construction to respond to the bushfire threat.. - · Each 'land use' within Estate will prepare a site specific Evacuation Plan and it has been recommended that an Emergency Liaison Committee also be established to coordinate the preparation and review of these plans.
+Fire hydrants will be provided in accordance with RFS guidelines. - The construction of dwellings will consider the BCA and relevant Australian Standards, and ABPP have recommended appropriate levels of construction to respond to the bushfire threat... - Each 'land use' within Estate will prepare a site specific Evacuation Plan and it has been recommended that an Emergency Liaison Committee also be established to coordinate the preparation and review of these plans.

+In the context of reveiwing the Concept Plan an addendum to the existing Bushfire Report has been prepared by Australian Bushfire Protection Planners and is attached to this Preferred Project Report.
 The Statement of Commitments in Section 10 includes various measures to ensure compliance with the relevant bushfire provisions discussed above.

-9.9 Ecologically Sustainable Development
+Ecologically Sustainable Development 9.9